 Organic Ground White Pepper

 White peppercorn is produced by fermenting pepper berries in water, then removing the outer peel that would have otherwise produced black peppercorn.
 So, white pepper is the same as black pepper (Piper nigrum) without the crinkled black outer peel.
-Many chefs prefer white pepper when they want to add a spicy kick to creamy dishes, but don't want black flecks throughout the dish.
+Many chefs prefer white pepper when they want to add a spicy kick to creamy white dishes, but don't want black flecks throughout the dish.

 What does it taste like?
 This white pepper packs a punch and has a strong, funky flavor left over by fermentation.